cypress-io/cypress-documentation/content/api/commands/intercept.md

     /**
      * Emitted once the response to a request has finished sending to the browser.
      * Modifications to `res` have no impact.
-     * If a promise is returned, it will be awaited before processing other event handlers.
      */
   })
 })
 ```
+Note: If a promise is returned, it will be awaited before processing other event handlers.
 See ["Intercepted responses"][res] for more details on the `res` object yielded by `before:response` and `response`.
 See ["Interception lifecycle"][lifecycle] for more details on request ordering.

 <!-- we shouldn't use the term `intercepted` here -->